Changed Block Tracking

 2. At the end of VM processing, before a checkpoint is merged with the base VM disk, Microsoft Hyper-V converts the checkpoint to a reference point.
 The reference point can be thought of as a point-in-time representation of the VM disk state.

-3. When Veeam Backup & Replication performs incremental backup or replication, it creates a new checkpoint for the VM that is used as a data source.
-Veeam Backup & Replication queries Microsoft Hyper-V to get incremental changes between the reference point created during the previous job session and checkpoint created during the current job session.
+3. When Veeam Backup & Replication performs incremental backup or replication, it creates a new checkpoint for the VM used as a data source.
+Veeam Backup & Replication queries Microsoft Hyper-V to get incremental changes between the reference point created during the previous job session and the checkpoint created during the current job session.

 4. Veeam Backup & Replication copies only changed data blocks from the created checkpoint and saves them in an incremental backup file.